 I am ready for this challenge and plan to execute my job with precision.
 I plan to finish the job I start.
 I will remain engaged at all times and look forward to using whatever obstacles fate puts in my path to sharpen my skills and strengthen myself.
-The things I need to do to prevent The Reaper from collecting my soul today:
+I will follow this Pledge and the Plan below to remind me to do the things I need to do to prevent The Reaper from collecting my soul today:

 1. Self trigger FFRC states

 I [your name], will self-trigger, recognizing The Four Horsemen of Death – Frustration, Fatigue, Rushing and Complacency – in myself before one of the Four Instruments of Death – Eyes Not on Task, Mind Not on Task, Being in the Line-of-Fire or Losing my Balance, Traction or Grip – kills me.